openego/eDisGo/doc/index.rst

 * Automatic grid reinforcement methodology solving overloading and voltage issues to determine grid expansion needs and costs based on measures most commonly taken by German distribution grid operators
+* Non-linear optimal power flow based on julia package PowerModels.jl optimizing flexibility dispatch.
+Considered flexibilities are controlled charging of electric vehicles, heat pumps with heat stores, demand side management, battery storage units, and curtailment of renewables.
 * Implementation of different charging strategies of electric vehicles
-* Multiperiod optimal power flow based on julia package PowerModels.jl optimizing storage positioning and/or operation (Currently not maintained) as well as generator dispatch with regard to minimizing grid expansion costs
 * Temporal complexity reduction
-* Heuristic for grid-supportive generator curtailment (Currently not maintained)
-* Heuristic grid-supportive battery storage integration (Currently not maintained)

-Currently, a method to optimize the flexibility that can be provided by electric vehicles through controlled charging is being implemented.
-Prospectively, demand side management and reactive power management will be included.
+Prospectively, reactive power management will be included.

 See :ref:`quickstart` for the first steps.
 A deeper guide is provided in :ref:`usage-details`.